openshift/enhancements/enhancements/microshift/microshift-default-cni.md

 ### bridge-cni

-Bridge CNI is part of the cri-o project and provides minimal connectivity between pods on a single node deployment.
-While bridge-cni is very lightweight, because nothing needs to be deployed into the cluster, and it's made of a single cni binary installed along with cri-o, it does not provide support for NetworkPolicies.
+Bridge CNI is part of the CRI-O project and provides minimal connectivity between pods on a single node deployment.
+While bridge-cni is very lightweight, because nothing needs to be deployed into the cluster, and it's made of a single cni binary installed along with CRI-O, it does not provide support for NetworkPolicies.

 ### openshift-sdn